Virton: Modern times

 The French Revolution shattered those advances.
 Virton had to wait until the departure of Napoleon in 1815 to see prosperous times again.
 Virton enthusiastically participated in the Belgian Revolution and even in the French Revolution of 1848.
 On August 22, 1914, at the onset of World War I, hundreds of inhabitants were summarily executed by the invading German army, while mass deportations occurred during World War II.
 Virton is now the centre of commerce and tourism for the Gaume region.

 The town became an icon in Israeli sports history after Maccabi Tel Aviv defeated CSKA Moscow 91:79 in a European Basketball Champions' Cup game on 17 February 1977, in the town's sports arena.
-CSKA hosted the game in Virton due to lack of diplomatic relations between the USSR and Israel at the time.
+CSKA hosted the game in Virton due to lack of diplomatic relations between the Soviet Union and Israel at the time.
 The victory is widely considered as pivotal in Maccabi's history, thus making the town's name widely known among Israeli sports fans.